CodeLouisville/LINQ-Extensions-Examples/README.md

-# LINQ-Extensions-Examples
+# Classrom Demonstrations
-Examples using LINQ Extensions for the Software Development Pathway.
+Projects that have examples of concepts we've discussed in the Software Development Pathway class.